 News that obesity was linked to poorer health outcomes was hardly new, yet despite a wealth of evidence dating back at least 20 years that obesity can cause cancer, and recent studies expanding the number of cancer types linked to bodyweight to 13, only 15% of the British public recognise this connection.

 The figurehead of this group was Sofie Hagen, a London-based Danish comedian who describes herself as a preacher of ‘fat liberation, fat acceptance and fit positivity’ who ‘shamelessly glorifies obesity’.
-Her series of tweets about the campaign has now been liked and retweeted nearly 2000 times, with over 5000 responses – including by Cancer Research UK, which assured her that the campaign was a warning of the links between obesity and cancer, not an attack on individuals.
+Within hours, her series of tweets about the campaign had been liked and retweeted nearly 2000 times, with over 5000 responses – including by Cancer Research UK, which assured her that the campaign was a warning of the links between obesity and cancer, not an attack on individuals.

 Many people have been staggered by the vitriol and sheer scale of opposition both to Cancer Research UK and their message, with some questioning whether ‘common sense’ knowledge about the health impacts of obesity has failed to reach younger generations.